collabnix/docker-workshop/Lab-08.md

 ## Preparations

- - Clean your docker host using the commands (in bash):
+ - Clean your docker host using the commands :

 ```
 $ docker rm -f $(docker ps -a -q)